Ingredients

 Directions

-Pick the best and freshest eggs.
 Healthy hens produces healthier and more nutritious eggs.
-Those eggs produce a richer, orange tone, while the regular eggs have a bright yellow hue 🐣.
+Those eggs produce a richer, orange tone, while the regular eggs have a bright yellow hue.
 Salt made very little difference on the final texture of the eggs.
 However, I prefer to season mine at the end.
 There's no question that the most important factor when cooking eggs is the cooking technique itself.
 In the case of scrambled eggs, that means using gentle heat, and taking the eggs off the flame a little early to account for carryover cooking.
-The main difference between American's style scrambled eggs and French's is the mouthfeel.
 Scrambled eggs is everything but a chopped omelet.
+Use 3 eggs per servings.